egeerardyn/awesome-LaTeX/README.md

 Language servers bring IDE features (completion, diagnostics, navigation, and more) to any editor that speaks the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), such as Neovim, VS Code, Emacs, and Helix.

 - [TexLab](https://github.com/latex-lsp/texlab) - Language server for LaTeX and BibTeX with completion, definitions, references, rename, formatting, and forward search. ![foss]
-- [Badness](https://github.com/jolars/badness) - Language server, formatter, and linter for LaTeX built on a lossless, error-tolerant syntax tree in the style of rust-analyzer. ![foss]
+- [Badness][badness] - Language server, formatter, and linter for LaTeX built on a lossless, error-tolerant syntax tree in the style of rust-analyzer. ![foss]

 ## Bibliography tools